-For my chosen route of train travel, we will go from a city (Vancouver) into the rainforest, then to the snow capped Rocky Mountains and then to an arid desert plateau and then on day two we go back into the mountains climbing upwards as the weather becomes much cooler.
-It is quite a journey through many climate zones, so if you choose this route, layer your clothing and bring a sweater for this train travel.
+For my chosen route of train travel, we will go from a city (Vancouver) into the rainforest, then to the snow-capped Rocky Mountains and then to an arid desert plateau and then on day two, we go back into the mountains climbing upwards as the weather becomes much cooler.
+It is quite a journey through many climate zones, so if you choose this route, layer your clothing, and bring a sweater for this train travel.

-I had spent a wonderful few extra nights at the Fairmont Hotel in downtown Vancouver before heading out and was ready to enjoy the first class scenery, service and meals promised by the President and CEO himself, Randy Powell.
+I had spent a wonderful few extra nights at the Fairmont Hotel in downtown Vancouver before heading out and was ready to enjoy the first-class scenery, service, and meals promised by the President and CEO himself, Randy Powell.

 Known as “The best train experience in the world.”
 By the Society of American Travel Writers (SATW) and “One of the world’s greatest trips” by National Geographic, it comes with a hand full of accolades and I was ready to get this party started.

 Once onboard, we waved goodbye and screeched towards the outskirts of Vancouver.
-As we crossed the Fraser Swing Bridge, we begin our assent to the spectacular Coast Mountains.
+As we crossed the Fraser Swing Bridge, we begin our ascent to the spectacular Coast Mountains.
 At this point, I am already hungry for breakfast.
 This was when I found out that the Michelin-accredited chef onboard has a staff of over 80 culinary trained workers helping him prepare meals for all classes of service on the train.
 Let me tell you, it doesn’t get much better than lox and caviar on eggs for breakfast!
 This is a luxury train!